ML4GW/ml4gw/docs/index.rst

 .. note::
    This documentation is a work in progress!
-   If you have any questions or suggestions, please feel free to reach out create an `issue <https://github.com/ML4GW/ml4gw/issues>\_
+   If you have any questions or suggestions, please feel free to create an `issue <https://github.com/ML4GW/ml4gw/issues>`_

 ml4gw
 =====